swifty99/esphome-motorized-slider/README.md

 This PWM needs to fed into a H-bridge to control the DC motor of the motorized slider.
 5V operating voltage recommended.

+# Warning!

+This works with my setup.
+The controller was insanely difficult to adjust.
+The slider has tons of linear friction.
+For the force feeback there is no force signal just the noisy position signal.
+Suggestions are welcome, just do not expect this to work right out of the box.

 ---

 The component is implemented as a C++ class (MotorController) that inherits from esphome::Component, along with additional interfaces for output control and sensor integration.
 Its files are split into a header (motorized_slider.h) and source file (motorized_slider.cpp).